sir-marcin/Rotel-Suite/README.md

 # Rotel-Suite
-.NET library for Rotel connection over IP/RS232 with example console client
+.NET library for Rotel connection over both IP and RS232 with example console client

 This is a .NET library that can be used to control Rotel devices that support either IP or RS232 communication.